ElitistNerds/conky-steam-friends/README.md

 ### Conky Setup (Optional)
 <b>Note:</b> This step is only needed if you intend to use `steamfriends.py` with Conky.

-Insert the following line at the bottom of `/etc/conky/conky.conf`:
+Insert the following lines at the bottom of `/etc/conky/conky.conf`:

 `Steam Friends`